filippoapala/Codes/README.md

-Each folder contains the pdf of a project and the related code.
+Each folder contains the code and the paper of a different project